Are you concerned about landing an aircraft safely?

 VAGUS888

-Both the heading and title pose the same query about guiding codes for landing aircraft.
-However, it’s unclear what the specific context of the question is.
+The heading and title pose the same question about codes for landing aircraft guidance, but the context is unclear.

-If the reference is to the codes disclosed by the black box after a crash incident, then the response is negative.
-These codes do not offer guidance for landing the plane.
-They serve as recorders of flight data that could potentially assist in determining the cause of the crash or incident.
+No, the codes from the black box do not offer guidance for landing the aircraft.
+Instead, they record flight data that can help determine the cause of a crash or incident.

 The black box codes are recorders of the flight data which might help in understanding the cause of the crash or incident.